 Modify 12.7.3 as shown (REVme-D4.1 P3030 L60):

 Table 12-11 (Integrity and key wrap algorithms) indicates the particular algorithms to use when constructing and processing EAPOL-Key frames and FT authentication sequence.
 The AKM of “Deprecated” indicates AKM 00-0F-AC:1 or 00-0F-AC:2 when either TKIP or “Use group cipher suite” is the negotiated pairwise cipher.
 For all other AKMs the negotiated pairwise cipher suite does not influence the algorithms used to process EAPOL-Key frames.
 For AKMs 00-0F-AC:16 and 00-0F-AC:17 (FILS with FT), different keys and algorithms are used in EAPOL-Key frames and FT authentication sequence.
 These different cases are indicated in Table 12-11 (Integrity and key wrap algorithms) in <EAPOL-Key> / <FT authentication> format.
-For AKM 00-0F-AC:18, different keys and algorithms are used as defined in IETF RFC 8110 (Opportunistic Wireless Encryption) based on the selected hash algorithm.
+For AKM 00-0F-AC:18, different keys and algorithms are used as defined in 12.14 (Opportunistic Wireless Encryption) based on the selected hash algorithm.
 These different cases are indicated in Table 12-11 (Integrity and key wrap algorithms) in <value when SHA-256 is used> / <value when SHA-384 is used> / <value when SHA-512 is used> format.
 For AKMs 00-0F-AC:24 and 00-0F-AC:25, different keys and algorithms are used based on the hash algorithm identified in 12.4.2 (Assumptions on SAE) and Table 12-12 (Hash identified in SAE and integrity algorithm).
 These different cases are indicated in Table 12-11 (Integrity and key wrap algorithm) in <value when SHA-256 is used> / <value when SHA-384 is used> / <value when SHA-512 is used> format.

 12.12.2 Security constraints in the 6 GHz band